Finn-Lab/Tax-Benchmarking/README.md

 Python scripts accompanying the manuscript Almeida, et al. on benchmarking taxonomy tools and databases.

 * Python 2.7
+* BioPython

 ## random_species.py

-Python script for randomly selecting a set number of species from a taxonomy file.
+Script for randomly selecting a set number of species from a taxonomy file.

-Requires Python 2.7

 <b>Usage:</b>